Skills East Sussex (SES)

 SES constitutional documents

-A) Statement of priorities
+Statement of priorities

-Skills East Sussex (SES) has used research conducted by East Sussex County Council into the skills needs within the East Sussex priority economic sectors.
-Discussions with a range of employers have identified skills issues to address collectively.
+Skills East Sussex (SES) has used research conducted by East Sussex County Council into the employment and skills needs within the East Sussex economy and has identified and agreed the following 6 strategic priorities for 2021-2030.

 • Priority 1: Ensuring that national policy and funding supports the delivery of learning and skills in East Sussex